tauri-apps/tauri/.changes/window-size-position-unit-config.md

 "tauri-runtime": minor
 ---

-Add `sizeUnit` and `positionUnit` configs to allow using of physical pixels as unit.
+Add `pixelUnit`  configs to allow using of physical pixels as unit.